 Play this fun game with your family or friends to test your knowledge about solar.
 Kids and adults of all ages are encouraged to participate!

 Looking to share your passion for solar with the youth in your life?
-Download our activity workbook to share with them.
+Download our Solar Energy Activity Workbook to share with them.
 The workbook includes a scavenger hunt, word search, coloring pages, crossword puzzle, and other fun activities to keep them entertained while learning about solar and energy.